-This session covers the initial assessment of eye and visual problems in the Emergency Department (ED).
+This module covers the initial assessment of eye and visual problems in the Emergency Department (ED).

 After completing this session you will be able to: